mmenzinger/ai_playground/src/scenario/TicTacToe/~examples/TicTacToe MinMax/readme.md

 # TicTacToe - MinMax

 This is an exemplary implementation of a minmax algorithm.
-The solution is loosely based on the article [Tic Tac Toe - Creating Unbeatable AI](https://towardsdatascience.com/tic-tac-toe-creating-unbeatable-ai-with-minimax-algorithm-8af9e52c1e7d) which provides a good introduction into a minmax-based ai.
+The solution is loosely based on the article [Tic Tac Toe - Creating Unbeatable AI](https://towardsdatascience.com/tic-tac-toe-creating-unbeatable-ai-with-minimax-algorithm-8af9e52c1e7d) which provides a good introduction into a minmax-based AI.

 ## Hints